aliyun/alibabacloud-oss-python-sdk-v2/README.md

 [![GitHub version](https://badge.fury.io/gh/aliyun%2Falibabacloud-oss-python-sdk-v2.svg)](https://badge.fury.io/gh/aliyun%2Falibabacloud-oss-python-sdk-v2)

-alibabacloud-oss-python-sdk-v2 is the Developer Preview for the v2 of the OSS SDK for the Python programming language
+alibabacloud-oss-python-sdk-v2 is the v2 of the OSS SDK for the Python programming language

 ## [README in Chinese](README-CN.md)